+The DSL is currently also the Senior Attendance Officer.
 The DSL supports monitoring of attendance for children where Safeguarding concerns already exist or will identify Safeguarding concerns in relation to attendance, through their role as part of the Pastoral team (DSL, SENCO and Family Link Worker).
 They use the vulnerable children's list to alert relevant staff to concerns that relate to safeguarding in general and attendance in particular.